japa-le/mytimbertheme/README.md

 # WordPress Theme with Timber, Slick Carousel, NextGen Gallery, and Quform

 This is a custom WordPress theme built with Timber, a powerful plugin that enables developers to use Twig templates to render WordPress themes.
 The theme uses the Slick carousel to display a post portfolio to display a gallery created with the NextGen Gallery plugin.
-The contact form is built with the Quform plugin.
+The contact form is built with the Quform plugin.<br>
 Have a look at the website built with this theme (https://janosp.net).

 ## Getting Started